janek26/kernel-7579-plugins/actions/recovery/README.md

    - Active status flag
    - Security period snapshot (to handle period changes)

+2. Escape timestamps are tracked to enforce cooldown periods:

+   - Last owner escape attempt
+   - Last guardian escape attempt
+   - Last owner trigger escape attempt
+   - Last guardian trigger escape attempt

-2. When completing an escape, the contract:
+3. When completing an escape, the contract:
    - Verifies the escape is active and not expired
    - Confirms the caller is the initiator
    - Ensures the security period has elapsed